Ang3loDF/dailify/test/goals.md

 FRONT-END -----------------------------------------------------------------------------------

 # news
-- create a javascript function that show the news
+- @ create a javascript function that show the news
+- re-organize functions

+# partials
+- initialize header and footer